FISHARMNIC/HAMprimeC2/README.md

 <br>

 ## Addendum
 I have decided to stop working on this project.
 I built this in highschool as more of an exercise to see how hard it would be to compile a high level language directly to x86 assembly (which HAM' does) without using LLVM nor C as middlemen.
 It is more of a toy language, and is not built with memory safety in mind and lacks any type enforcement.
+If you are interested in my more modern work, please check out my [static Javascript compiler](https://github.com/FISHARMNIC/construct).

 ---